LeoColman/Docker-github-readme-streak-stats/README.md

 This is a Docker container implementation of [DenverCoder1&#39;s GitHub Readme Streak Stats](https://github.com/DenverCoder1/github-readme-streak-stats) project.
 It allows you to self-host the streak stats generator service using Docker, making it easy to deploy and maintain.

+> [!Note]
+> You will still need an reverse proxy open to the public internet else it will work only locally.

+> [!TIP]
+> For this case, the [vercel installation](https://github.com/DenverCoder1/github-readme-streak-stats) is more suitable as it give you a public link to the service.

 ## Demo

 https://github.com/user-attachments/assets/d4a5bb71-d18e-4cbc-b038-6d8751cbe6e7